geonetwork/core-geonetwork/docs/manual/docs/user-guide/describing-information/creating-metadata.md

 ![](img/add-new-record.png)

-2. From the metadata template list, select a template (see [creating-templates](creating-templates.md)), choose a group from the dropdown and click *Create*.
+2. From the metadata template list, select a template (see [Managing templates](/user-guide/describing-information/managing-templates.md)), choose a group from the dropdown and click *Create*.

 ![](img/creating-metadata.png)